-What’s a typical day like for you and have you been involved in anything interesting lately?
+What’s a typical day like for you and have you done anything interesting lately?

 What do you recommend, setting up a home studio or using a commercial recording facility?

 Definitely home studio to be competitive in this day and age.
 Clients are looking for quick turn-around times and it is also important to do lots of auditioning.
 You need to be able to step into your studio at a moment’s notice.
 Working in a commercial recording facility would be prohibitive in terms of time on the road to and from, as well as the financial investment of renting out studio time, not to mention availability.
 Home studios are really the only option, and well worth the investment.

 Any advice and recommendations for aspiring voice talents?

 I teach/coach aspiring and established voice talent, and I would say the number one thing I tell beginners is do your homework to learn about the industry, and dedicate due diligence to that process before moving forward, as you will need to invest some dollars to get started.
 I always tell people that voiceover is a business, and requires much more than a voice and a mic!